department-of-veterans-affairs/va.gov-team/products/education-careers/application/vettec-0994/design/0994-content.md

 { If date selected is 180 days or less from current date, display the following message}

 We may contact you to verify your release from active duty is expected within 180 days from the date of this application.

-If you don’t have your DD-214 yet, you can request a certification through your Military Personnel Office that you expect to be discharged/released from active duty service in the Armed Forces no later than 180 days after the date this application was submitted.
+If we contact you, we may ask for a copy of your DD214 or a certification of your expected release date.
+You can request that certification from your Military Personnel Office.

-An honorable discharge is required to be eligible for VET TEC.
+As with all VA education benefits, an honorable discharge is required to be eligible for VET TEC.

 { end: if yes }

 { if no (Are you on full-time duty in the Armed Forces?) display the following question and note }

 Do you expect to be called to active duty while enrolled in a VET TEC program?